How to apologise to your bed and breakfast guestsFeb 01, 2022

 The more I tried to explain, the angrier she got.
-I didn't actually print off a screen print of my email sent list, clearly showing I had sent an email, and slip under her door.
+I didn't actually print off a screenshot of my sent email folder, clearly showing I had sent an email, and slip it under her door.
 But it was close.

 Don't wait for the customer to complain, or worse, write you a bad review.

-When I'm running my classroom courses, one of our local pubs is on my recommended accommodation list.
-They occasionally have problems with the plumbing, resulting in the course attendees not having any hot water for their morning shower.
+When I ran my classroom courses, one of our local pubs was on my recommended accommodation list.
+They occasionally had problems with the plumbing, resulting in the course attendees not having any hot water for their morning shower.

-My biggest dilemma was the day when the guests arrived with a very lovely springer spaniel, promising they'd keep it on lead because of the chickens.
+My biggest dilemma was when guests arrived with a very lovely springer spaniel, promising they'd keep it on lead because of the chickens.
 5 minutes later they knocked on the door very sheepishly admitting the dog had got away from them and killed a chicken.